 Knowing the themes you like and the vignettes you want to recreate makes it simple to gather and set up your decor in the next few steps.

-STEP 4: Gather Decor
+Step 4: Gather Décor

-The first thing you want to do is think about what decor pieces you already own that could help you achieve the look you want.
+The first thing you want to do is think about what décor pieces you already own that could help you achieve the look you want.

 I don’t own three blue vases, but I do own three pieces of blue glass, so I will likely use those for my vignette.

 I may use my black wire chicken as a single black object in mine, but there aren’t any chickens in those inspiration photos – theirs are all vases, dishes or figurines.
 You get the idea?
 It’s the “look” you’re going for, not the exact vignette.